moloneymb/FSharp.ML.Onnx/README.md

 # Onnx for FSharp
 This is an experimental F# API for Onnx.

 The problem this library aims to solve is to combine the ease of use of an Eager Execution API with the speed of a Graph API.
 The API is code generated from the Onnx operator definitions.

+It's possible to write Onnx graphs directly from high level F# functions which mix in normal code (that is evaluated at transform time) and Onnx functions.

 # Example
 ```fsharp